-To avoid arthritis inflammation, try these tips:
+To avoid arthritis exacerbations, try these tips:

-- Keep moving: Standing in line or sitting in a small airplane seat can only make arthritis pain worse.
+- Keep moving.
+Standing in line or sitting in a small airplane seat can only make arthritis pain worse.
 Take whatever opportunity you can find to move your joints, whether it be bending your knees in line or getting up and walking around onboard the plane.

-- Request assistance: If pain is getting the best of you, take advantage of wheelchairs or motorized escorts through the airport.
+- Request assistance.
+If pain is getting the best of you, take advantage of wheelchairs or motorized escorts through the airport.
 Remember that you want to save your energy for your destination and not waste it all getting there.

-By Train (or Bus)
+Train (or Bus) Travel

 As you board, ask the staff where key facilities are located, especially the nearest restroom.
 As with an airplane, inform staff members if you may need extra assistance.

-Unlike other forms of travel, driving—whether you're behind the wheel or just riding—offers the greatest amount of freedom.
+Unlike other forms of travel, driving — whether you're behind the wheel or just riding — offers the greatest amount of freedom.
 Traveling by car offers you one big advantage: you're on your own schedule.

 Not only is the world's largest ball of yarn a great photo opportunity, but it's a great chance to walk around and get your joints moving.